 - CUT THE BIAS - Take the double-fold bias tape and prepare enough to go around the neckline or faced area.
 Add on 4 inches (10cm) to the length of bias required.
 This allows for some give as the bias fits around the curved edges of the neckline.

 - MATCH CENTERS - Mark the center point of the measured and cut bias tape and place that point right sides together at the center point of the neckline or armhole.

-- STITCH ENDS – Remove a few pins from either side of the center back edge and stitch the ends of the binding together.
-Trim if necessary, press the binding seam open and pin back in place.
+- STITCH ENDS - Remove a few pins from either side of the center back edge and stitch the ends of the binding together.
+Trim if necessary, press the binding seam open, and pin it back in place.
 Now you are ready to sew the binding around the neck edge.

 - STITCH BIAS SEAM - Sew the binding around the neck edge along with the first of the three pressed lines of the binding.

 - PRESS - Gently press the binding along the fold that was stitched.
 Press the bias up and away from the garment, but do not press out the fold.
 A few small snips into the seam will help to ease the binding over difficult corners.